What is the Churchill Scholarship?

-Award Description: The Scholarship is tenable from nine to twelve months, in accordance with the chosen academic program at Cambridge.
+The Churchill Scholarship is tenable from 9-12 months, in accordance with the chosen academic program at Cambridge.
 There are two different degree courses available to applicants for the Churchill Scholarship: the MPhil (Master of Philosophy) and MASt (Master of Advanced Study).
 The standard MPhil is a research degree, a program that entails full-time research in a lab, and culminates in a thesis and a viva (an oral examination).
 The MASt is a taught degree course comprising lectures and written examinations.
 Some MPhil courses involve a mixture of taught courses and a research paper, and most MASt courses provide the opportunity to write a research paper.
-You should check each department’s website for a full description of each course.
+Check the department’s website for a full description of each course.

-- students are able to conduct independent research (with no other academic obligations at all) at one of the best-resourced universities in the world
+- Students are able to conduct independent research (with no other academic obligations at all) at one of the best-resourced universities in the world.

-- Most students call their Cambridge year the best of their lives, for the intellectual growth, opportunity to explore new things both inside and outside the lab, and for finding a work-life balance that they did not have before.
+- Most students call their Cambridge year the best of their lives, for the intellectual growth, opportunity to explore new things inside and outside the lab, and for finding a work-life balance that they did not have before.

 - Many students continue to collaborate with their Cambridge lab after their return to the US.

 - Churchill College is the only Cambridge College that focuses on STEM subjects, and therefore has one of the highest concentrations of great scientists from around the world that students will have as housemates, dining companions, and friends.